kazo0/kazo0.github.io/docs/_posts/2024-09-05-tidbit-carousel.md

 ### Connecting The Dots

 Unfortunately, the `PipsPager` doesn't actually do anything yet.
 We need to wire it up to the `FlipView` so that it updates as the user swipes through the items.
 Luckily, the Uno Toolkit actually provides some nice helpers for this.
-We can use the `SelectorExtensions` to easily bind the `PipsPager` to any type of `Selector`.
+We can use the [`SelectorExtensions`][selector-extensions] to easily bind the `PipsPager` to any type of `Selector`.
 Since `FlipView` is a `Selector`, we can use this to bind the `PipsPager` to the `FlipView` and synchronize the `NumberOfPages` property and the `SelectedIndex` property.

 On our `Selector`, we can do the following: